product-science/docs/docs/website-docs/device-set-up-ios.md

 iOS
 ---------

+To record a trace, first let’s get you set up.

+These preparatory steps only need to be once.

 ### 1. Install [PS Companion app](https://apps.apple.com/au/app/ps-companion-app/id1634153033)

 You will use PS Companion app later to upload traces and screen recordings to PS Tool.